 This approach moved beyond pre-generated reports and the plans outlined in Approach 1 to allow users to explicitly determine what they wanted from reports.
 This idea also included allowing users to directly view reports in app, removing issues related the download only method in one fell swoop.

 With approach 1, we were able to provide users with visualisation, much improved usability, streamlined reporting workflows and better operational efficiency.
 We tested our solutions with select customers before wider deployment and monitored usage with Microsoft Clarity.
-A few solutions and their impact are highlighted below.

 After upgrading the backend infrastructure to allow more flexibility and further monitoring and iterations, we will revisit Approach 2 to guage how applicable it still is and how to bring it to life for customers.